locokit/locokit/docs/admin-manual/auth.md

 | **ADMIN**  | Can add / remove user, update role               |
 | **OWNER**  | Can delete the group                             |

-Each group is linked to a workspace.
+Each group is linked to an ACL set, and a user can be member of several groups, linked to the same workspace.

-A group can be a **manager** of a workspace if the group's property `manager` is `true`.

-A group **manager** can manage the workspace
-(in fact, all users that are at least **MEMBER** of this group):
-* can CRUD all workspace's resources (group, database, chapter, table, ...)
-* can manage permissions on workspace's resources (database, table, ...), per group
-* delete the workspace
+So, a user can access the same workspace through different groups, allowing him to browse workspace data with specific permissions / visualizations.

 All groups are readable by all users.